Hitek Global Inc. Announces Closing of Initial Public Offering

-/EIN News/ -- Xiamen, China, April 04, 2023 (GLOBE NEWSWIRE) -- Hitek Global Inc. (Nasdaq: HKIT) (the “Company”), a China-based information technology consulting and solutions service provider, today announced the closing of its initial public offering (the "Offering") of 3,200,000 ordinary shares at a price of US$5.00 per ordinary share.
+Xiamen, China, April 04, 2023 (GLOBE NEWSWIRE) -- Hitek Global Inc. HKIT (the "Company"), a China-based information technology consulting and solutions service provider, today announced the closing of its initial public offering (the "Offering") of 3,200,000 ordinary shares at a price of US$5.00 per ordinary share.
 The ordinary shares of the Company began trading on the Nasdaq Capital Market on March 31, 2023 under the ticker symbol "HKIT."

 The Company received aggregate gross proceeds of US$16 million from this Offering, before deducting underwriting discounts and other related expenses.
 In addition, the Company has granted the underwriters an option to purchase up to an additional 480,000 ordinary shares at the public offering price, less the underwriting discounts, within 45 days after the closing of the Offering.